lbajolet/PEP8-examples/week3/correction/README.md

 In the first solution, each line is represented by shifting `sizeof(line length)` in the array, after which another shift of `sizeof(element)` is applied between each element of the line.

-The second option is composed by an indirection to the line, then each element is separated by a shit of size `sizeof(element)`.
+The second option is composed by an indirection to the line, then each element is separated by a shift of size `sizeof(element)`.